divonlan/genozip/docs/genozip.rst

       | Tip: To avoid running out of memory on a low-resource personal computer, combine with limiting threads using ``--threads``.
       |

-.. option:: -F, --fast  Fast compression but lower compression ratio than --best.
-Files compressed with this option also uncompress faster.
+.. option:: -F, --fast  Faster compression but lower compression ratio than normal.
+Files compressed with this option also uncompress and can be subsetted faster.
 Compressing with this option also consumes less memory.

                      |